Rebecca Johnson (geneticist)

 Dr Rebecca Johnson with a Koala at Featherdale Wildlife Park in Sydney, Australia.

+Rebecca Nicole Johnson is an Australian geneticist, science communicator, and former Chief Scientist of the Australian Museum.
+In 2026, she is the Associate Director for Science and Chief Scientist at the Smithsonian National Museum of Natural History in Washington, DC.

-Rebecca Nicole Johnson is an Australian scientist (geneticist) and science communicator.
-Since April 2015, Johnson has been Director and Chief Scientist of the Australian Museum Research Institute (AMRI), Sydney, the first female to be appointed to the role since the establishment of the Australian Museum in 1827.
-She is also head of the Australian Museum's Australian Centre for Wildlife Genomics, a wildlife forensics laboratory based at the Australian Museum.
+From April 2015 to February 2020, Johnson was Director of the Australian Museum Research Institute (AMRI), Sydney, the first female to be appointed to the role since the establishment of the Australian Museum in 1827.
+She also founded the Australian Museum's Australian Centre for Wildlife Genomics, a wildlife forensics laboratory based at the Australian Museum.

-Johnson is Chief Investigator of the Koala Genome Consortium and co-leader of the Oz Mammals Genomics Framework Data Initiative.
+Johnson is co-chief investigator of the Koala Genome Consortium and co-founder of the Oz Mammals Genomics Framework Data Initiative.

 Background and education

 Johnson was born in Minlaton, South Australia before moving to Sydney during primary school, she then attended Barrenjoey High School on Sydney's Northern Beaches.
 Johnson graduated from a Bachelor of Science (Hons) at the University of Sydney in 1996 and was then awarded her PhD in molecular evolutionary genetics through La Trobe University in 2000.